 So it’s not good news across the board.

-With increased spending on the horizon but limited resources, these are interesting times for the U.S. construction industry.
+With increased spending on the horizon but limited resources, these are interesting times when we’re seeing shifts in U.S. construction industry trends.
 There’s a lot to be won, but the way forward isn’t always clear.

 However, the need for efficiency is obvious.
 And, luckily, technological advancements provide the answer.
-Here are key digital transformation trends that can help your company thrive.
+Here are some key digital transformation trends for 2019 that can help your company thrive, too.

 If you’ve worked on public projects before, you’re already familiar with Building Information Management or BIM software, which is mandatory for those jobs.

-But BIM platforms can add value on all kinds of projects.
+But BIM platforms can add value to all kinds of projects.

 BIM software helps you streamline collaboration and communication.
 You can optimize operations using IoT technology.
 And with e-commerce for building and construction materials, you can bring your commercial processes up to speed too.